Do you want to optimize your website but have trouble communicating with the technical folks running it? Then, you need an SEO glossary.

 Sitemap - A special document created by a webmaster or a piece of software that provides a map of all the pages on a website to make it easier for a search engine to index that website.

-Spider - A computer program that browses the internet and collects information about websites.
+Spider - Also known as a web crawler, it's a computer program that browses the internet and collects information about websites.
+(See crawler)

 SSL Certificate - Stands for "Secure Sockets Layer" and is used to encrypt data that passes between a web server and the browser.
 A website without an SSL certificate is vulnerable to hackers who may gain access to confidential information.